 iHub living labs research

 Dr Wendy Miller is leading the iHub living labs research as part of a wider project by the Australian Institute of Refrigeration, Air Conditioning and Heating (AIRAH), partially funded by the Australian Renewable Energy Agency (ARENA).Read more about the living labs

 A new model for healthy senior living

-Professor Robin Drogemuller has received a $1.15 million NHMRC grant to examine alternative means of providing senior living by co-locating with school campuses across urban and regional Australia.
+Professor Robin Drogemuller (right) is leading a $1.15 million NHMRC-funded research project to examine alternative means of healthy senior living by co-locating with school campuses across urban and regional Australia.